dd32/td-gh-ex/readme.txt

 4. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.5.3 =
+* Minor fixes to escaping
+* Added a link to documentation
+* Fixed a bug in PHP 5.2

 = 1.5.2 =
 * Minor fixes to translatability and escaping